QSAN: A Near-term Achievable Quantum Self-Attention Network: Quantum Self-Attention Mechanism

-where ${{U}_{q}}$, ${{U}_{k}}$ and ${{U}_{v}}$ are specified as three composite unitary operators with the identical structure but distinct parameters.
+where $|{{\mathcal{Q}}_{i,a}}\rangle$, $|{{\mathcal{K}}_{j,b}}\rangle$ and $|{{\mathcal{V}}_{j,c}}\rangle$ indicate quantum superposition states at different positions.
+These representations are indicated in Fig. \ref{S5} and Fig. \ref{S8}.
+In Eq. (\ref{Qi}), Eq. (\ref{Kj}) and Eq. (\ref{Vj}), ${{U}_{q}}$, ${{U}_{k}}$ and ${{U}_{v}}$ are specified as three composite unitary operators with the identical structure but distinct parameters.
 The same composition means that all three matrices above are composed of $(m-1)$ Hadamard gates, $m$ rotating Pauli Y gates, and $m$ CNOT gates, and are arranged in order

 The benefit of this design is to maintain that the probability amplitudes are all real numbers \cite{28}.
-Furthermore, $|{{\mathbf{w}}_{i}}\rangle $ and $|{{\mathbf{w}}_{j}}\rangle $ are input word vectors.
-The symbol $\otimes $ signifies a tensor operation. $\langle {{\mathbf{Q}}_{i}}|{{\mathbf{K}}_{j}}\rangle$ is a QLS that will be introduced next.
-The symbol $\odot $ encompasses two operations.
-One is to apply a multi-controlled Toffoli gate to several specific QLS elements.
-The method of selecting these specific QLS is called slicing, which will be explained below.
-The other is to use CNOT gates to $|{{\mathbf{V}}_{j}}\rangle$ to perform dimensional compression.
+Furthermore, $|{{\mathbf{w}}_{j}}\rangle $ (or $|{{\mathbf{w}}_{i}}\rangle $) is the input quantum state that can be split into the form of the quantum string